-2. Reporting Suspected Child Abuse and Suspected Criminal Offences
+2. Reporting Suspected Child Abuse and Suspected Criminal Offences a) Obligation to Report:

 Sexual misconduct which is suspected child abuse and suspected criminal offences against students such as physical assaults, sexual assaults or other sexual offences must be reported in accordance with the Safe Schools - Reporting Child Abuse & Criminal Offences Policy.